mikemtzp/To-Do-list/README.md

 # To-Do list
-In this project, I will build a simple HTML list of To Do tasks.
-This simple web page will be built using webpack and served by a webpack dev server.
+> This project shows a functional list of To Do tasks.
+Users can add, edit, delete and keep saved different tasks.
+It is bundled and served with Webpack.
+Built with JavaScript.
 ## 🛠️ Built With

 - HTML, CSS & Javascript